Winter

 2 Add a splash – however you do it, get into the habit of adding a splash of colour to your outfit (swatches marked 'B' in your palette)

 3 Don’t fear lipstick!
-A pretty lipstick will add a little brightness and polish (see details regardings cosmetics HERE)
+A pretty lipstick will add a little brightness and polish (see details below regarding cosmetics)

 4 Prints – experiment with prints if single blocks of colour feel too much